 A student is placed on academic probation when his or her academic progress is insufficient enough to necessitate a final warning prior to dismissal.
-Students are put on academic probation when they fail to meet a specified minimum standard with respect to their cumulative GPA.
+Students are place on academic probation when they fail to earn a 1.0 GPA in a single semester or fail to meet a specified minimum standard with respect to their cumulative GPA.
 The applicable standard varies with the number of hours the student has completed and is given in the table below.